Things To Do for Students

 The award-winning Parks & Recreation facilities in Gwinnett County are extensive.
 With strong community input guiding its development, Rhodes Jordan Park, at 100 at Crogan Street, is among Gwinnett County’s highly rated recreational venues.
 Graced by a 22-acre lake, the 162-acre park boasts natural and man made facilities that service activities for all ages.
 On the property are three over sized pavilions; a 0.8-mile, multipurpose trail; a well-equipped playground that is adjacent to a duck pond with nearby restrooms; seven baseball/softball fields, a football field overlay; a comprehensive Community Center.
 The Community Center contains a community room with a catering kitchen, two classrooms, a dance/aerobics room; an outdoor leisure pool with 3 lap lanes, a large slide and other water play elements; a double gymnasium; a tennis Center with 8 lighted courts.
 Individuals and groups may also reserve various Rhodes Jordan Park facilities for planned special events.

 For a step back in time, the Historic Courthouse and the Female Seminary, also in the downtown district, provide a fascinating peek into the past.
 Before you go, you might want to take a quick lesson about the history of Lawrenceville on this website.
 The Lawrenceville Ghost Tours also provide a fascinating look at Lawrenceville History.

 For some peace and quiet (in case you haven’t heard), the Lawrenceville Branch Library has free WiFi and an outstanding selection of books, movies, and music for entertainment, enrichment or school.

-For more ideas and to learn about the current happenings in Lawrenceville, please visit the official website of the Lawrenceville Tourism and Trade Association.
+For more ideas and to learn about the current happenings in Lawrenceville, please visit the official website for Lawrenceville visitors.
 You’ll also want to drop by the Visitor’s Center when you’re downtown!